-History
+Our History

-The land on which Addi Road now sits, was once a seasonal wetland on the edge of a tall ironbark and turpentine forest, cared for by the Gadigal people of the Eora Nation.
-A freshwater creek that ran through the land, into the Gumbramorra swamp and on to the Cooks River.
+The land on which Addi Road sits was once a seasonal wetland on the edge of a tall ironbark and turpentine forest, cared for by the Gadigal people of the Eora Nation.
+A freshwater creek ran through the land into the Gumbramorra swamp, and on to the Cooks River.
+With the arrival of British settlers, the land was cleared and farmed with a dairy and market garden, then gradually enclosed by subdivisions for residential development.

 Army depot era

-Later National Service troops came through on their way to conflict in Korea and then Vietnam, supplemented by conscripts after the draft was introduced for the Vietnam War.
-The gates of the army depot were the focus of anti-war and anti-conscription protests, led by the women from the Save Our Sons network, anticipating the peace-making and social justice purpose that the community centre would pick up on just a few years after the Vietnam war ended.
+During the Korean and Vietnam Wars, the site saw many National Service troops came through, supplemented by conscripts after the draft was introduced for the Vietnam War.
+The gates of the army depot were the focus of anti-war and anti-conscription protests led by women from the Save Our Sons network, foreshadowing the peace-making and social justice purpose the community centre would champion just a few years after the Vietnam war ended.

 End of an era

-Now, more than 45 years on, the Community Centre and that vision are both as relevant as ever.
-Addi Road, a green heritage gem, is an accessible community resource in an increasingly dense and expensive urban area, with a growing gap between the financially secure and the vulnerable or socially isolated.
+Addi Road, a green heritage gem, is an accessible community resource in an increasingly dense and expensive urban area, with a growing gap between the financially secure and the vulnerable and socially isolated.

-History projects
+History Projects

 ‘Many little voices’ podcast